 - The agent will outline a marketing and advertising plan including the cost - this must be in writing and signed as approved by you.
 Any amendments to this must also be signed by you

-- You will receive a industry guides and the Real Estate Authority Code of Conduct
+- You will receive industry guides and the Real Estate Authority Code of Conduct

 - The real estate agent should always recommend you seek legal advice

 If you need help getting started on selling your house, or simply need advice, get in touch so we can help you - it's a free service for home sellers

 Other Popular Pages

 - How To Get A Free Property Appraisal